ClubiNew/pymaze/README.md

 # pymaze

+pymaze is a maze generation program written in Python 3.
+To use pymaze, follow these steps:

+1. Run `python3 -m pip install -r requirements.txt` to install the dependencies
-pymaze is a python program for maze generation.
-Simply run `main.py` and select the maze size, resolution, seed and algorithm to use.
-Saved mazes will output to the `pymaze/out` directory.
+2. Run `python3 main.py` and select the maze size, resolution, seed and algorithm to use
+3. Preview and/or save the generated maze
+    - Saved mazes will output to the `pymaze/out` directory

 # Supported Algorithms